iammeichangsu/Hello-world/README.md

 # Hello-world
-This is my first repository on GitHub
+I am MeiChangsu, This is my first repository on GitHub